 After careful deliberation, the slippery Kastonian was announced as the new Squire, under the watchful gaze and tuition of the Alton Morris resident sage and wise woman Ann, and new foreman, Trish.
 Kaston proudly proclaims “I may not be totally reliable, but I did win the skipping race when I was 10, so I think I’m up to the task” 😊

-Our programme of dancing has been finalised for this year.
-Please view to our calendar to see where we will be dancing over the coming season.
+Our programme of dancing published.
+Please view to our calendar to see where we will be dancing during the coming season.

 - Alton Morris Support HomeStart Wey-WaterAlton Morris was at The George, Butts Lane, Alton to hand over a £500 cheque to Home-Start WeyWater.
 This will be matched by the Four Acres Trust making a whopping £1,000 for this local charity.Alton Morris are always looking for new people to learn to be dancers and musicians to help carry on their traditional morris dance performances around the town and further afield into the future.